HandsOnDataViz/book/docs/HandsOnDataViz.md

 exposed API key, but don’t worry.
 This key can only be used with Google Sheets, you received it for free, and you did not attach any billing information to it, so Google cannot charge you for its use.

+TODO above: Test our instructions on a new Google account to fix what reviewer Erica H. described here: I did notice when you get to Step 7, they ask you what kind of credentials you’ll need, where you’ll be calling the API from, and the kind of data you will be accessing.
+[See screenshots attached](images/13-leaflet/google-api-add-credentials).
+You might want to add a note about this in your book chapter in case folks don’t know what to select if they are taken to this step automatically.
+I ended up clicking refresh accidentally and then I saw the + Create Credentials&gt;API key dropdown menu as shown in your chapter instructions and I was able to generate my Google API key without entering those credential specifications

 Now that you’ve learned how to create a Google Sheets API key to use with Leaflet Maps with Google Sheets or Leaflet Storymaps with Google